Fermionic Love of Black Holes in General Relativity

 with $\rho=r+ia\cos\vartheta$.
 The radial functions $R_{\pm\frac{1}{2}}(r)$ and angular functions $S_{\pm\frac{1}{2}}(\vartheta)$ are not independent and satisfy coupled first-order systems~(see Eqs.~(7-8) of \cite{Lee:1977gk}), which can be recast into decoupled spin-$\frac{1}{2}$ Teukolsky equations and deformed spherical harmonics, \ref{teuR} and \ref{teuS} with $s=\pm1/2$.

-The radial waveforms are directly related to observable quantities: $|\sqrt{\Delta}\,R_{+\frac{1}{2}}|^2$ and $|R_{-\frac{1}{2}}|^2$ are the \emph{probability densities for spin-up and spin-down particles}.
-Moreover, although the Teukolsky equation~\ref{teuR} treats $R_{+\frac{1}{2}}$ and $R_{-\frac{1}{2}}$ as independent, they are in fact related through the underlying first-order system~\cite{Lee:1977gk}.
+The radial waveforms are directly related to observable quantities: $|\sqrt{\Delta}\,R_{+\frac{1}{2}}|^2$ and $|R_{-\frac{1}{2}}|^2$ are directly related to the \emph{probability densities for spin-up and spin-down particles}.
+Moreover, although the Teukolsky equation~\ref{teuR} treats $R_{+\frac{1}{2}}$ and $R_{-\frac{1}{2}}$ as independent, they are related through the first-order system~\cite{Lee:1977gk}.
 In the static limit, this implies that the amplitudes $\mathcal{E}_{\pm 1/2\,\ell m}$ are related to each other, even though the corresponding spin-up and spin-down responses $\mathcal{F}_{\pm 1/2\,\ell m}$ may still differ.

 {\bf Static tidal Love numbers of a Kerr black hole.} For $\omega=0$, Teukolsky's equation admits an analytic solution for arbitrary spin $s$:

 where $z\equiv (r-r_+)/(r_+-r_-)$ and $P\equiv am/(r_{+}-r_{-})$, which vanishes in the nonrotating limit.